 More often than not, quality chests have historically had locks of one sort or another installed.
 If you, Gentle Reader, decide your toolchest needs a lock, you should develop a security strategy early in the design process.
 Here’s mine.

 As part of my day job planning restricted-access facilities for Clients that have a lot to lose if their corporate secrets are stolen, I’ve talked with many building security experts.
-I’m not suggesting you need 10-lb locks with biometrics, multiple layers of 1/2″ hardened plate steel doors, contact switches, keypads, video cameras backed-up live in Colorado, or armed guards.
-But I can share with you something I have learned applicable to cabinetry.
+I’m not suggesting you need 10-lb locks with biometrics, multiple layers of 1/2″ hardened plate steel doors, contact switches, keypads, video cameras backed-up live in vaults in the mountains of Colorado, or armed guards.
+But I can share with you a philosophy regarding security locks applicable to cabinetry.

-But thieves are not all we need to worry about.
+But slimy thieves are not all we need to worry about.

 Ever have one of your adoring children or your loving spouse (yes, the one that thinks you have too many tools already and should buy new kitchen counters instead) borrow a tool, or even worse, lend it to a friend or neighbor without telling you?
 How often did that tool find its way back to its proper place in your toolbox or workshop?

-To help preclude this trauma, Gentle Readers have three choices when it comes to casework locks.
-The first is to use standard locking hardware that requires a modern keyed lock with a tumbler.
+To help preclude this trauma, Gentle Reader has three choices when it comes to casework locks.
+The first is to use standard locking hardware that requires a modern keyed lock with a tumbler or a combination lock.
 These work pretty well, but most look ugly in handmade casework.
 Appearance aside, the most serious problem with such locks is that, given time and privacy, and lacking lock-picking skills, a determined thief will simply break wooden casework with a crowbar.
 We see this sort of damage in modern cabinets frequently.
 It’s expensive to repair.

 The second choice is to use heavy bars, locks and chains.
 I use this technique when I ship my toolchest by first padding the chest with plywood and blankets and then running a 10mm hardened-steel chain (chain-hoist chain) around the chest through the hardened-steel lifting eyes on both ends crossing underneath and on top of the case.
 This I secure with a heavy, high-security padlock underneath the rolling base.
 Hand-powered bolt cutters won’t cut the locks or chain, but a largish hydraulic bolt cutter could.
 Likewise, an angle grinder could get through given some time, noise and sparks.
 This is a lot of trouble both for me and the thief, but it will absolutely stop a pilferer with a crowbar.
 30mm thick sides and lid, remember.
 But it is not at all practical for routine access to the tools inside.